 Games make up a significant part of our homeschool curricula.
 I try to find board games for every subject, including literature.
 There are more literature based games than you would think, though many of them require the skill levels of someone who is well read.
 While homeschooling the cohorts, I often use games to reinforce knowledge or skills instead of using tests, especially with younger ages.
 The more unschooly Underling uses games of all sorts to learn anything and everything.

 Literature based games range from games about specific titles to games about literature in general.
 Below is a quick list of literary board and card games (known also as table top games).
 This is by no means an exhaustive list, but has a small variety of games for each age level (or skill set).
-This post contains affiliate links and ads to help support future board game purchases for our homeschooling adventure.
+This post contains affiliate links and ads.
 You can find my disclosure policy here.

 Let’s Feed the Very Hungry Caterpillar game is for ages 3 and up and corresponds with Eric Carle’s book, The Very Hungary Caterpillar.